 To determine if your child gets enough sleep, ask yourself these questions:

-If you answered yes to any of those questions, then — simply put — your child is not getting enough sleep.
-Not only will your child’s behavior and mood improve with more sleep, but getting more snooze time will help with performance at school as well.
+If you answered yes to any of those questions, then, simply put, your child is not getting enough sleep.
+Not only can your child’s behavior and mood improve with more sleep, but getting more snooze time can help with performance at school as well.

 Even with a good night’s slumber, parents can agree that mornings during the school year can be pretty chaotic.
 Still, a little pre-planning can help make the early mornings go more smoothly.